JurajLieskovsky/OptimalControl/src/KKT.md

 	\bm{h}(\bm{x}) = \bm{0} \\
 \end{aligned}
 $$
-(*Constraints of the stated optimization problem have to be satisfied*)
+(*Constraints of the stated optimization problem have to be satisfied.*)

 - dual feasibility
 $$